- News ‘China and US will lose by fighting’: Xi Jinping tells Trump

 - Automobiles Motor Vehicles Amendment Bill — Enough Of The Hooliganism

 - Education NEST Results 2019 Released: Check The Link And Important Details

 - Travel Pangong Lake - The World's Highest Saltwater Lake

 In Hindu mythology there are several myths about moon.
-Even amavasya or no moon has a mythological explanation behind it.
-Somdev or Chandra dev is the God of the moon according to Hindu mythology.
+Even Amavasya or no moon has a mythological explanation behind it.
+Somdev or Chandra Dev is the God of the moon according to Hindu mythology.
 He is shown riding a chariot pulled by ten white horses or an antelope.
-His image is of a young, beautiful, fair man, holding a club and a lotus in his hands.
-All rabbits are under his protection and he presides over Monday.
-But what causes his periodical waxing and waning?
-Lets get into some mythological explanations for the natural phenomenon of no moon.

-- Another story that runs with the same background is that when Daksha came to know of Chandra's negligence towards his other 26 daughters due to his passionate love for Rohini he became very angry.
+Another story that runs with the same background is that when Daksha came to know about Chandra's negligence towards his other 26 daughters due to his passionate love for Rohini he became very angry.
 Daksha cursed Chandra with darkness .
 He also said that Chandra would lose his beauty as he was very proud of it.
-So whenever he neglects his other wives and is with Rohini there is amavasya or no moon in the sky.
-But as soon as he starts paying his other wives a visit he passes out of the amavasya stage and stars gaining back his light and vigour.
+So whenever he neglects his other wives and is with Rohini, there is Amavasya or no moon in the sky.
+But as soon as he starts paying his other wives a visit he passes out of the Amavasya stage and stars gaining back his light and vigour.